gnina/phinder/README.md

 Once you have cloned the repository you can work with the phinder scripts to generate pharmacophore!

 ## Usage
-Phinder is separted into two main tasks docking and phinding.
-Currently, Phinder is meant to be run within a project directory of which it's  structure is very important for easily working with files various files generated from the program.
+Currently, Phinder is meant to be run within a project directory of which it's structure is very important for easily working with various files generated from the program.
 The best way to run phinder is to do the following:

 1. Create a project and copy Phinder into said project
 ```bash